lerwys/litex-integration/README.md

     - docker-compose >= 1.17.0
     - Xilinx Vivado 2018.2 installed in /opt/Xilinx

+## Usage

+The idea of this project is to be used as a template to work with Litex environment tools in a reproducible way.
+So, basically, one would have all of the litex project sources inside `litex-intergration` directory and the result of that would be generated at the `build` directory, available in the host machine after the container finishes.

+Everything inside `litex-intergration` directory will be bind mounted to the `/litex-intergration` inside the cointainer.
+The developer can then run the desired command when running the container.

+As an example, the Makefile contains the necessary `docker-compose` flags to run the litex environment, bind mount the directories and run the base_cpu.oy litex python command to generate all of the gaetware and software.

 ## Build example project

 Be sure to clone this repository with: `--recursive` or `--recurse-submodules`: